Skip to content

 Data Source Systems

-Specimen occurrence data are harvested from four main data sources:
+Specimen occurrence data are harvested from three main data sources:

 1. the CRS (Collection Registration System for zoological and geological specimens);